flyingtommy/A-companion-tutorial-for-the-codes-and-models-in-the-rocking-paper.-/tutorial_polished.md

-## Why This Separate Documentation?
+## 🌟Why This Separate Documentation?
 Although MATLAB provides the **[Simscape Example](https://uk.mathworks.com/help/sm/ug/model-excavator-dipper-arm.html)** for using the reduced order flexible solid, this separate documentation is necessary for the following reasons.

 ### 1. Additional functionalities not included in the Simscape Example